The Five Jewish Disruptive Patriots You Should Know

 Alicia Garza (1981–)

 In 2013, vigilante George Zimmerman was acquitted of the murder of Trayvon Martin, an unarmed black teenager.
 When labor and LGBT activist Alicia Garza heard that news, she decided she’d had enough of our criminal justice system’s systematic failure to protect people of color.
 She posted a love letter to black Americans on Facebook, an affirmation that those lives and bodies matter; she ended her post with the phrase “Black Lives Matter.”
 Her friend turned it into the hashtag #blacklivesmatter, and the rest is history.
 Garza co-founded the organization Black Lives Matter, an international protest movement against violence and systematic racism.
 In the years since the organization’s founding, case after case of unjust killings of black Americans has lit up the news cycle.
 Black Lives Matter ensured that these murders aren’t ignored or dismissed, through measures such as the Say Her Name campaign, which fosters awareness of black female victims of police brutality.
 America, both past and present, is riddled with injustices against workers, women, people of color, and LGBT people, perpetrated either through neglect or explicitly by arms of the state.

 These five women are reminders that the most patriotic action you can take is to stand up and challenge those injustices when you see them.
 Not sure where to start?
-This Fourth of July, Congress is on vacation, but we’re still thinking about the Senate healthcare bill that would strip insurance from millions of Americans.
-In between waving sparklers and slicing into that watermelon, why not track down your senator or representative at a parade or town celebration and ask him or her to vote no on this bill?
+This Fourth of July, Congress is on vacation.
+In between waving sparklers and slicing into that watermelon, why not track down your senator or representative at a parade or town celebration and voice either your support or dismay?
 What better way to celebrate the Fourth than by fighting for your vision for a greater, more progressive, more just America?

 How to cite this page